AppsByJoe/gym-subscription-manager/readme.md

    cancel a member's currently active contract.
 This is used in the /assign_contracts vaadin page.
 There is a button, "Cancel Current Active Contract of Selected Client".
-Note that this contract will still remain in the Client's contract history, and their eligibility for future contracts will be modified appropriately.
+Note that this canceled contract will still remain in the Client's contract history, and their eligibility for future contracts will be modified appropriately.
    <br></br>
 2. Note that the test coverage of non-vaadin files is 99%.
 The generateSampleData bean in App.java